Expert Advice On Improving Your Home

 Check Credentials

-When looking for an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
-In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled on a state-by-state basis.
+When looking for an HVAC company, choose one with technicians that have the right training, licenses, and experience.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled by the state.

 HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
-Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can assist your decision as well.
-Choose a provider with great reviews and stories of positive customer experiences.
+Checking reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can aid your decision.
+Choose a provider with great reviews and stories of positive experiences from customers.

 Understand Work Details